 There are five bands using this name:

-1) A Thrash metal/Symphonic Black Metal one man band from Malta.
+1) A symphonic black metal one-man band from Malta.
 Sauron composes all of the music for Apotheosis.
 Although the band was formed in autumn of 1993, it wasn't until 2002 that Sauron released a full length, the four track epic Farthest From The Sun.

 3) A death doom metal band from Germany who made two albums: "A Shroud of Belief" and "Black and Blue Reality".
 Disbanded in 1998.